Dancing Just Like Everyone Else

 Nai-Ni Chen Dance Company residency

-The Nai-Ni Chen Dance Company announces a special company residency at the A. Harry Moore Laboratory School in Jersey City.
-The Company conducted a special performances at the New Jersey City University for A. Harry Moore students last spring in NJCU’s Margret Williams Theatre.
-This performance involved NJCU students as well as Nai-Ni Chen Dance Company members, the audience was mainly special students from A Harry Moore School.
+The Nai-Ni Chen Dance Company is in a special company residency at the A. Harry Moore Laboratory School in Jersey City.
+The Company conducts a special performance at the New Jersey City University for A. Harry Moore students every spring in NJCU’s Margret Williams Theatre in May.
+This performance involved NJCU students as well as Nai-Ni Chen Dance Company members, the audience was mainly special students from A Harry Moore School and students of NJCU.

 In March, after extensive meetings with the principal and teachers to learn about the students’ abilities, Nai-Ni Chen designed a curriculum for a selected group of students in the school.
 The curriculum is inspired by observing the students and teachers.
 It is evolving as it is being implemented by the Company’s teaching artists working with teachers and therapists at the school.
 Her approach is to ask the students to use images of natural phenomenon to guide their body and to create their own movement.
 In the first three weeks, the classes are already producing interesting reactions from students.

 “I am a dolphin today!” exclaimed a student sitting in a wheelchair, making smooth motions with her entire upper body.